mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 The Release Manager \(Amy Blais\) owns the release announcement, including the following checklist items unless otherwise indicated:

 1. **Exciting title**
+The guidelines below are not strict.
+It is more important to make sure that the title motivates admins to upgrade, even if it means keeping the title short or leading with a competitor parity feature
    1. Do not lead with a competitor parity feature
    2. Communicate primary benefit
    3. Lead with the most exciting/impactful new feature